St. Theresa Parish is open for public Masses!

 - You will be seated based on your seat reservation.

-- Pews will be marked with either a ü or a X indicating whether a pew is open or closed.
+- Pews will be marked with either a green check mark or a red X indicating whether a pew is open or closed.

 - You may be sharing a pew with another household, but social distance is required between the households (6ft).